In This Article

-While the name can seem intimidating, a partial hospitalization program is simply an outpatient treatment program for individuals who need a higher level of care than standard outpatient programs can provide.
+While the name can seem intimidating, a partial hospitalization program is simply an outpatient treatment program for individuals who need a higher level of behavioral health care than standard outpatient programs can provide.

 During inpatient and residential treatment programs, 100 percent of the program takes place at the facility.
 Patients eat, sleep, and undergo all treatment at the residency for the duration of their program (typically 30, 60, or 90 days).

 During partial hospitalization programs, all of the treatment services take place at the facility; however, the patient returns home to sleep.
 Some programs provide food and transportation, but these services vary depending on the program.

-Often, if a patient has completed an inpatient program, but still needs intensive care, a partial hospitalization program may be the next step.
+Often, if a patient has completed an inpatient treatment program, but still needs intensive care, a partial hospitalization program may be the next step.

 The length of a partial hospitalization program depends entirely on the patient’s needs.
 It is an intensive, short-term treatment method that could last a couple of weeks to several months.

 In a partial hospitalization program, the type, length, and intensity of treatments, as well as the medical treatment team used, depends on the needs of each client.
-Many factors determine a patient’s treatment plan, including the severity of their addiction, mental health status, and medical insurance coverage.
+Many factors determine a patient’s treatment plan, including the severity of their addiction, mental health treatment needs, and medical insurance coverage.

 While the treatments and therapies may vary, there are five stages to the program that everyone can expect: